 11. Launch your business

 With all the preliminary steps now completed, it’s time to launch your staffing agency.
 If you’ve done everything right so far you should have everything you need to start acquiring staffing contracts, placing your employees, and reaching for your business goals.
-Expect a few growing pains in the first few weeks and months that will have to be ironed out over time.
+Expect a few growing pains in the first few weeks and months, which will have to be ironed out over time.
 This is normal for any new business.
-Ensure you’re allocating enough income to cover tax payments and continue revising your business plan as needed.
+Ensure that you’re allocating enough income to cover tax payments and updating your tools, and continue revising your business plan as needed.